QunaSys/quantum-algorithm-grand-challenge-2023/README.md

 For QAGC, sampling is restricted to ensure that the expected execution time does not exceed *1000s*.

+## Limitation by Run Time During the Evaluation

+During the evaluation period by the management, if the evaluation period exceeds one week ($6*10^5$ sec) and is not completed, it will be forcibly stopped and the score at that time will be the final score.

 # Implementation <a id="Implementation"></a>

 Here, we will explain the necessary items for participants to implement their answer code.